kksvt/obrandomizer/esp/Readme.txt

 =============
 Changelog
 =============
+v1.0.3:
+* fixed a bug that caused the skeleton key spell to be randomized every frame
+* fixed a bug that caused scripted items not to be treated as quest items
+* all keys given through scripts will now be treated as quest items
+* re-dated the race randomization plugins so that they don't require a mod manager to work

 v1.0.2:
 * potential stability increase
 * fixed an error that caused world items from non-master files not to be randomized with oWorldItems 2
-* fixed an error that prevented some containers from being randomized of oRandInventory was set to 1
+* fixed an error that prevented some containers from being randomized if oRandInventory was set to 1
 * added oRandGold - if it's set to 1, then gold will be treated as a regular object and randomized
 * added oRandSpells - if it's set to 1, then spells will be randomized into spells of the same school; if set to 2, then any spell can be randomized into any spell; note that this feature is not 100% complete
 * oRandContainers has been moved into the main version of the mod